“You can learn many things from children. How much patience you have, for instance.” ― Franklin P. Adams

 Meningococcal B Vaccine

-Meningococcal disease can cause meningitis, septicaemia and unfortunately can be fatal.
-Although the number of cases in Australia are rare, children under 2 are most susceptible and the consequences catastrophic.
+Meningococcal disease can cause meningitis, and septicaemia and unfortunately can be fatal.
+Although the number of cases in Australia is rare, children under 2 are most susceptible and the consequences are catastrophic.

 While Meningococcal A, C, W and Y are covered under the normal schedule, in NSW Meningococcal B isn’t for most children.